 Content is King.

 While that might well be true, the real challenge here is coming up with ways to create unique, consistent and engaging content.
-That not only addresses your customer’s needs but also the ability to keep them on your website longer.
-It’s not enough to create content that captures people’s attention or provide the information they need or just drive traffic to your website.
+That addresses not only your customer’s needs but also the ability to keep them on your website longer.
+It’s not enough to create content that captures people’s attention or provide the information they need or drive traffic to your website.

 Potential customers must have a reason to stick around and potentially do business with you.
 You must hold their attention long enough for them to learn the details of your business and how it will solve their problems.
-Trust plays a major role in converting new website visitors into paying customers.
+Trust plays a significant role in converting new website visitors into paying customers.